SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 ##### Corrected Akaike information criterion

+{% capture eq_aicc %}{% increment transit_equation_num %}{% endcapture %}
 Where the sample size is small, the standard AIC method can lead to overfitting, and a correction is required to better describe the fit <d-cite key="AICC"></d-cite>.
-This extension to AIC attempts to fix the overfitting by introducing a further penalty from the number of data points, $n$, as seen in equation <fig>[{{ eq_aicc }}]</fig>.
+This extension to AIC attempts to fix the overfitting by introducing a further penalty from the number of data points, $$ n $$, as seen in equation <fig>[{{ eq_aicc }}]</fig>.

-{% capture eq_aicc %}{% increment transit_equation_num %}{% endcapture %}
 $$ \text{AICc} = AIC + \frac{2k^2 + 2k}{n-k-1} = \frac{2kn}{n-k-1} - 2 \ln{L} $$
 <div class="l-gutter"><fig>({{ eq_aicc }})</fig></div>